 Khiel's:

-He went on saying, "We don't know what it was sold originally.
-Before the FDA got into the act, incredible claims could be made.
-There was Love Oil to make you irresistible, Money-Getting Oil to make you rich - and other miracle claiming names were used in those days."
+Morse further elaborated on the mysterious origins of the oil, saying, "We don't know what it was originally sold for.
+Before the FDA got involved, incredible claims could be made.
+There was Love Oil to make you irresistible, Money-Getting Oil to make you rich—names like these were common in those days, promising all sorts of miracles."

 Caswell-Massey:

-"Musk oil has been the biggest boom our company has had since it was founded in 1752," says Milton Taylor, president of Caswell-Massey Co. of New York, a major maker of musk oil.
-"Conservatively speaking, our business has jumped 10,000%.
-We have people who do nothing all day but fill musk-oil bottles," says Ralph Taylor.
+Milton Taylor, president of Caswell-Massey Co. of New York, highlighted the immense impact this discovery had on the company, stating, "Musk oil has been the biggest boom our company has had since it was founded in 1752."
+He emphasized the dramatic growth they experienced, noting, "Conservatively speaking, our business has jumped 10,000%.
+We have people who do nothing all day but fill musk-oil bottles," Ralph Taylor added, illustrating the overwhelming demand for the product.

-The Caswell-Massey scent was advertised as "true undiluted musk oil whose fragrance lasts with its earthy provocative scent bottled by hand in old fashioned dropper bottles."
+Caswell-Massey proudly advertised its musk oil as "true undiluted musk oil whose fragrance lasts with its earthy provocative scent bottled by hand in old-fashioned dropper bottles."
+This marketing emphasized the authenticity and allure of the scent, which was bottled with care and presented as a timeless, natural fragrance.

-"Remember that a number of animals secrete odors resembling musk, and the males do so under circumstances that strongly suggest the odor is to lure the females," said Ralph Taylor.
+Ralph Taylor further contextualized the appeal of musk oil by noting, "Remember that a number of animals secrete odors resembling musk, and the males do so under circumstances that strongly suggest the odor is to lure the females."
+This connection between the fragrance and its natural origins likely contributed to its mystique and popularity.

-"Also available from the same 19th century book is civet oil and ambergris oil which we expect will follow shortly.
-We're even working on another old formula, a fragrance called Holy Smoke! which is best described as a sizzler," added Ralph Taylor.
+Expanding on their success, Taylor mentioned that other intriguing scents from the same 19th-century book were also being reintroduced.
+"Also available from the same 19th-century book is civet oil and ambergris oil, which we expect will follow shortly.
+We're even working on another old formula, a fragrance called Holy Smoke! which is best described as a sizzler," he said, hinting at future offerings that promised to captivate the market further.

 RH Cosmetics:

-The back of the label for the Lemon Musk reads "Drive everyone around you wild with this delightful, unusual fragrance which you cannot detect on yourself.
+The appeal of RH's Musk Oil extended to various scented variations, including the Lemon Musk.
+The back of the Lemon Musk label playfully encouraged users to "Drive everyone around you wild with this delightful, unusual fragrance which you cannot detect on yourself.
 Let your friends share it with you.
 Use it daily on wrists and behind ears."
+This marketing approach emphasized the scent's subtle allure and its ability to captivate those around the wearer, reinforcing its reputation as a provocative and enticing fragrance.

 A 1974 ad reads: